DBAggie/learning-rust/Statements-Expressions-Patterns.md

 - Expressions
 - Patters

+# Statements and Expressions

+## *To best understand how to read and interpret the syntax of Rust, we first need to understand the concepts of Statements, Expressions, and Patterns.*

 ## Statements

 A Statement is a segment of code that does not return any value.
 Statements are easy to identify as they end with a semicolon (;) to denote that nothing is returned.